Spuddy, my BMW M-Coupe. There are others like it but this is mine.

 The S50 Powered cars were in Europe and the magazines worshiped them.
 Rated at 321hp they are quite impressive.
 A “Euro spec” car requires parts, knowledge and experience not common in the USA.
 So, unless you "know a guy" you can rationalize leaving these alone.

-Those individual runners make power, and complexity.
-Sexy shit, I know.. |
+Those individual runners on the S50 motors make power and complexity.
+Sexy shit, I know..
+Like a supermodel, I can't afford a relationship with this one. |

-S54 Powered cars available 2001-2002.
+S54 Powered cars were available 2001-2002.
 This is the model everyone talks about.
 It’s going to be hard to find something negative to say but I’ll try.
 These motors are more complex, more money, more rare, more powerful and simply too cool and too fast and fun.

 Shit, I was supposed to be trash talking.
 I’ll try again.